Best Countries for Alternative Medicine

 12. Scandinavian Countries: Cold Exposure and Sauna Contrast Therapy

-Norway, Sweden and other Scandinavian countries are infamous for their high quality of life.
+Norway, Sweden, and other Scandinavian countries are infamous for their high quality of life.
 Open-air living, or friluftsliv in Norway, is a more indulgent form of forest bathing.
-It’s about spending as much time outdoors as possible winter or summer and taking cold plunges and saunas for health benefits.
+It’s about spending as much time outdoors as possible, winter or summer, and taking cold plunges and saunas for health benefits.
 What is Viking alternative medicine?
 Inspired by Nordic traditions, Viking alternative medicine involves natural remedies, cold-water therapy, and herbal infusions.
 It’s deeply rooted in the Scandinavian way of living in harmony with nature.

 13. Greece: Ancient Wellness Knowledge

 Greece’s wellness heritage dates back to the time of Hippocrates, the father of modern medicine.
-The ancient cities and spa towns like Loutraki and Edipsos offer mineral-rich thermal waters, while many retreats focus on the healing power of the Mediterranean diet and of course olive oil.
+The ancient cities and spa towns like Loutraki and Edipsos offer mineral-rich thermal waters, while many retreats focus on the healing power of the Mediterranean diet and, of course, olive oil.
 Combining history with modern wellness trends, Greece is a fantastic place to go.

 14. Egypt: Ancient Remedies from the Desert

 Egypt’s history of healing practices dates back to the time of the pharaohs, where herbal remedies and holistic treatments were deeply ingrained in daily life.
 Known for its use of black seed oil, honey, and other natural ingredients, Egypt’s traditional medicine reflects a balance between ancient wisdom and natural resources.
-Today, travellers can explore spas and retreats offering therapies inspired by ancient Egyptian techniques, such as herbal baths and clay treatments, all set against the stunning backdrop of the Nile and the desert.
+Today, travelers can explore spas and retreats offering therapies inspired by ancient Egyptian techniques, such as herbal baths and clay treatments, all set against the stunning backdrop of the Nile and the desert.

 15. Peru: Healing Through Nature and Plant Medicine